ted-miller92/wsrp/documentation/vulnerabilities/csrf.md

     "status_code": 200
 }
 If the CSRF token is missing or invalid, the server should respond with a 400 or 403 status code, indicating that the CSRF token was either not provided or not valid.

+---

+### Why This Is Dangerous

+CSRF vulnerabilities can be particularly dangerous because:
+- Attackers can perform actions on behalf of authenticated users without their knowledge
+- The attacks can target high-privilege users (like administrators)
+- Victims may not realize an attack occurred until after sensitive actions have been performed
+- In financial applications, attackers could:
+  - Transfer money from victim's accounts
+  - Change account details
+  - Make unauthorized purchases
+  - Modify critical account settings
+- In administrative systems, attackers could:
+  - Create new privileged users
+  - Modify system settings
+  - Delete important data
+  - Lock legitimate users out of their accounts

+The secure version of any sensitive endpoint should always implement proper CSRF protection through tokens and validate the origin of requests.